 REST is one of the easily scalable and reliable architectures used for developing APIs.
 It is highly scalable because of the separation between the REST server and the REST client.
 In addition, web services developed using the REST architecture are in great demand today.
 Therefore, the demand for REST API developers is increasing accordingly.

 This article consists of some popular and frequently asked REST API interview questions and answers.
 If you desire to become a REST API developer, the above questions and answers will assist you in clearing the interview.
-However, most of these questions are meant for beginners who want to appear for the interview of the REST API developer.
+However, most of these questions are meant for beginners who want to appear for an interview of the REST API developer.

 People are also reading: